YingYu12345/Reference_standard_protocol/README.md

 #### Characterization of reference datasets at the ratio level
 1. Identify the detectable genes across the two groups of each sample pair.
-2. Determine the ratio-based expressions based on detectable genes, as follows:
+2. Determine the ratio-based expressions based on detectable genes as follows:
-a)	Obtain ratio-based expression data for each batch, calculated on a per-gene basis.
+a)	Obtain ratio-based expression data for each batch, calculated per-gene basis.
 b)	Use log2FPKM values to calculate these ratio-based expressions.
 c)	For each gene, first compute the mean of the expression profiles of replicates of one group of the reference materials.
 d)	Subtract this mean from the log2FPKM values of that gene in each batch to obtain the ratio-based expressions.
-3. To improve the reliability of the reference values, select genes that meet the threshold of p < 0.05 in each sample pair using limma method.
+3. To improve the reliability of the reference values, select genes that meet the threshold of p < 0.05 in each sample pair using the limma method.

 Run the script deg_limma.R using the following command:
 ```
 Rscript path-to/deg_limma.R -i path-to/example_expr_multibatch_count.csv -m path-to/metadata char.csv -o path-to/
 ```
 ▲CRITICAL A file named DEG_limma_(date).csv will be generated upon successful script implementation.
-The file includes log2-transformed fold change (log2FC), averaged expression across both sample groups, t values, p values, FDR-adjusted p values and differentially expressed classification of each gene in each sample pair.
+The file includes log2-transformed fold change (log2FC), averaged expression across both sample groups, t values, p values, FDR-adjusted p values, and differentially expressed gene classification in each sample pair.

 4. Perform the Shapiro-Wilk test to check the normality of the ratio-based expressions.
 Ensure that data comply with normal distribution for statistical tests.